Law 591 - Climate Change Law and Policy

 Global climate change has emerged as the most significant environmental, if not societal, issue of our era.
 This seminar will explore cutting-edge public policy, legal, and scientific challenges involved in assessing and reducing the causes of climate change, and adapting to projected impacts.
-The class will place an emphasis on U.S. policy with some focus on California’s climate policy leadership.
-Students will have an opportunity to satisfy the S.A.W. requirement through a semester-long research paper, or may choose to be evaluated based on, inter alia, shorter analytical works.
+The class will provide an opportunity to learn about climate law and policy (including materials on climate justice and equity) at the international, national, and subnational levels.
+The syllabus emphasizes U.S. law and policy with a key focus on California’s climate policy leadership.

 Grades will be based in part on participation and weekly reaction papers.
 In addition, students may choose to submit either a term paper that may be used to satisfy the Substantial Analytic Writing (SAW) requirement, or three shorter papers over the course of the semester.
 Prior environmental law coursework or background will be helpful, but is not required.

 Learning outcomes for the seminar include the ability to: